 Responsibility

-Each school council, or Principal, in a school without a council, shall develop, monitor, and annually update a Comprehensive School Improvement Plan (CSIP) by January 1 of each school year.
+Each school council, or Principal, in a school without a council, shall develop, review, and revise annually a Comprehensive School Improvement Plan (CSIP) by January 1 of each school year.

-The structure of the CSIP shall include completion of the Continuous Improvement Diagnostic between August 1 and October 1 of each school year and completion of the needs assessment between October 1 and November 1 of each school year.
+The structure of the CSIP shall include completion of a narrative summary of the current state of the school between August 1 and October 1 of each school year and completion of the needs assessment between October 1 and November 1 of each school year.
+A process for development of the CSIP is to be completed between November 1 and January 1 of each school year, and other components required by state statutes or regulations.
+Unless otherwise noted, all additional components of the CSIP may be complete by May 1 of each school year.

 The primary purposes of the CSIP shall be: